open-cluster-management-io/clusteradm/test/e2e/README.md

     ```
     The command will be executed, then you just need to focus on the err.

-    But if the output of a command such as `init` or `get token` needs to be reuse?
+    But if the output of a command such as `init` or `get token` needs to be reused?
     Don't worry, the output has been automatically resolved and stored in e2e instance. while you want to use this, just call:
     ```
     e2e.CommandResult().Token()